Raivis80/First-Milestone-Project/README.md

 - pexels-la-miko-3681591

 ### **Acknowledgements**
-- My Mentor for continuous support and helpful feedback.
+- A huge thanks to Owonikoko Oluwaseun, My Mentor for continuous support and inspire me to push myself beyond where I think I can go.
 - Tutor support at Code Institute for their support.

 # [&#8686;](#Floral-Fantasy)